Helping Your Child with Autism Thrive

 Infants and toddlers through the age of two receive assistance through the Early Intervention program.
 In order to qualify, your child must first undergo a free evaluation.
 If the assessment reveals a developmental problem, you will work with early intervention treatment providers to develop an Individualized Family Service Plan (IFSP).
 An IFSP describes your child's needs and the specific services he or she will receive.

 For autism, an IFSP would include a variety of behavior, physical, speech, and play therapies.
-It would focus on preparing kids with ASD for the eventual transition to school.
+It would focus on preparing autistic kids for the eventual transition to school.
 Early intervention services are typically conducted in the home or at a child care center.

-To locate local early intervention services for your child, ask your pediatrician for a referral or use the resources listed in the Resources section at the end of the article.
+To locate local early intervention services for your child, ask your pediatrician for a referral or use the resources listed in the “Get more help” section at the end of the article.

 Special education services (age three and older)

 Children over the age of three receive assistance through school-based programs.
-As with early intervention, special education services are tailored to your child’s individual needs.
-Children with ASD are often placed with other developmentally delayed kids in small groups where they can receive more individual attention and specialized instruction.
+As with early intervention, special education services are tailored to your child's individual needs.
+Autistic children are often placed with other developmentally delayed kids in small groups where they can receive more individual attention and specialized instruction.
 However, depending on their abilities, they may also spend at least part of the school day in a regular classroom.
-The goal is to place kids in the "least restrictive environment" possible where they are still able to learn.
+The goal is to place kids in the “least restrictive environment” possible where they are still able to learn.

 If you'd like to pursue special education services, your local school system will first need to evaluate your child.
 Based on this assessment, an Individualized Education Plan (IEP) will be drafted.
 An IEP outlines the educational goals for your child for the school year.
 Additionally, it describes the special services or supports the school will provide your child in order to meet those goals.